French-Swiss Borderland TourS Base: Besançon

 After the Gallo-Roman period, Besançon was a free city under the German Empire for centuries.
 Then, astonishingly, it was turned over to the Spanish crown through inheritance in the 16th-Century.
 Situated near the boarder of Switzerland, the city was cut off from the Spanish mainland by the entire kingdom of France.
 Nevertheless, Besançon remained in Spanish hands for 150 years before finally being annexed by the French Sun-King, Louis XIV.
 This Spanish period left a notable architectural legacy, including several Spanish-Renaissance style buildings, such as the splendid Granvelle Palace which now houses the Museum of Time, a tribute to Besançon’s longstanding watch-making tradition.

-It was following the French conquest that Besançon was reshaped as we know it today.
+Following the French conquest, Besançon was reshaped as we know it today.
 The Sun-King ordered his brilliant military engineer, Vauban, to apply his innovative defensive designs to fortify this sought after city.
 Among other fortifications, Vauban rebuilt the fortress that towers above the historic city center.
-Known as the Citadel, it now contains a number of attractions, including: a folk museum, an insectarium, a small zoo, and the museum of WWII Resistance and Deportation which pays homage to the city's German occupation.
+Known as the Citadel, it now contains a number of attractions, including: a folk museum, an insectarium, a small zoo, and the museum of WWII Resistance and Deportation which documents the city's German occupation.
 Since 2008, Vauban’s Citadel has been listed as a UNESCO World Heritage Site.

 Today, Besançon offers plenty of opportunities for scenic urban walks.
 Three marked walking routes guide visitors through the city to discover the river banks and fortress; the upper city center and its religious district; and a neighborhood containing a number of well preserved medieval houses.
 The old city center has several historic pedestrian shopping streets lined with elegant stone buildings dating from the Renaissance to the 19th-Century.
 Many of the city building facades proudly display the local two-colored limestone that was used in construction for centuries.